 Ciscoes are freshwater schooling fish that are predominantly found in waters below 18°C (~65°F).
 These cold-water fish breed once a year, spawning in shallow coastal waters in the winter and returning to deeper waters during the spring.
 Cisco eggs develop slowly, hatching in the spring as the ice starts to thaw.
 Juveniles usually live in shallow bays for their first month, and mature within 1 to 4 years.

 Ciscoes play an important role in the ecosystem.
 They feed predominantly on zooplankton and insect larvae and are a primary food for other economically important fish species like lake trout, yellow perch, walleye, and northern pike.
 In the 1940s, ciscoes were one of the most commercially important fish in the Great Lakes, where fisheries produced an average of 19 million pounds annually.
-However, the combined pressures of over-fishing, competition by invasive species like rainbow trout and alewives, and pollution have caused a significant decline in the population.
+However, the combined pressures of over-fishing, competition by invasive species like rainbow trout and alewives, and pollution have caused a significantly declining population.

 Once abundant in all five Great Lakes, ciscoes are now common only in Lake Superior.
 Currently one of the greatest risks to ciscoes in the Great Lakes is the increasing level of nutrients being added to the lakes each year, which results in a decrease in the amount of oxygen in the water.
 Ciscoes are sensitive to changes in temperature and levels of dissolved oxygen.
 Being forced to move into shallower, warmer parts of the water column where higher temperatures during the summer months can cause large die-offs in cisco populations.